-The provincial percentage of black student enrolments is similar to the national percentage of 96%, whilst the college had a total of 98% black students.
-As such, an over-representation of black students is reflected at all the three levels.
+The provincial and college figures for percentage black student enrolments are very similar - 96% and 98% respectively.
+As such, they also reflect an over-representation of black students.

 Disability

 With regard to disability, the Code of Good Practice on the Employment of People with Disabilities (DoL, 2002) provides a framework for the recruitment and selection of persons with disabilities which would apply equally within the FET college sector as within all other workplaces.